dealoux/tenchikatori-toes/README.md

 | `C`, `L` | Switch Shield |
 | `Shift` | Focus Mode |
 | `Esc` | Pause |

-- There are `2` types of enemies bullet with corresponding shield types for the player: `Red` and `Blue`.
-- The player will be immune to either of the bullet type by equipping the corresponding shield colour.
-- The player's current shield type is being indicated by a coloured card under the status bar.
-- Stage 1: A prototype stage with multiple enemies, a boss, dialogs.
-- Stage 2: Endless stage with 2 respawning enemies.

 ## Development
 ### Setup